DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 • cInitial Proficiency5 consecutive error-free mock collections on the specific device:

-• Two uneventful
+• One uneventful collection

 • dSequence — finish (b) + (c) BEFORE any real collection on that device